neurospin/plinkio/plinkio/docs/source/tutorial_l1.rst

     Creation of three objects.
 All of them may be queried for data and domain dependant metainformation (eg. SNPs genes for genodata object).

-    The igutils package is not currently connected to a database.
+    The plinkio package is not currently connected to a database.
 The information from the db are sinked in a ConfigObj file.
 See data/image/build_image_db_assessor.py scripts to learn about the implicit ontology of this ConfigOj object.
 One .ini file is available and uptodate ImagenW1.ini (Imagen data for wave 1 genotyped subjects)

-       >>> import igutils as ig
+       >>> import plinkio
        >>> from configobj import ConfigObj
        >>> from os import path
        >>> #Acces to config files